V-Sense/LFBM5D/README.md

 If you are using Windows, make sure that libfftw3f-3.dll is in the same folder as your executable.

+## Acknowledgement

+Thanks to Pierre Allain from INRIA Rennes for providing the cmake files.

 ## References

 [1] Martin Alain, Aljosa Smolic, "Light Field Super-Resolution via LFBM5D Sparse Coding", IEEE International Conference on Image Processing (ICIP 2018), 2018, https://v-sense.scss.tcd.ie/?p=1551